-Two more wells were drilled in 2010 to further appraise the field by the Noble Lorris Bouzigard and Noble Amos Runner semisubmersible rigs.
+An additional two wells were drilled in 2010 to further appraise the field by the Noble Lorris Bouzigard and Noble Amos Runner semisubmersible rigs.
 The additional wells expanded the field into blocks 503 and 547.

-The three wells drilled at the field have encountered more than 700ft of net pay in the reservoirs.
+The three wells drilled at the field encountered more than 700ft of net pay in the reservoirs.
 The wells flowed at the rate of 10,000 barrels a day of oil and 60 million cubic feet a day of non-associated gas.

 The OPTI-EX FPS is held onto the seafloor by 12 mooring lines connected to 80ft suction pile anchors.
-The hull of the FPS is a deep draft ring-pontoon.
+Its hull is equipped with a deep draft ring-pontoon.

 Exmar Offshore Company was responsible for designing, constructing and installing the OPTI-EX FPS.

-Samsung Heavy Industries constructed the hull of the FPS in South Korea.
-The topsides of the FPS were fabricated by Kiewit Offshore Services in Texas.
+Samsung Heavy Industries constructed the hull of the FPS in South Korea, while its topsides were fabricated by Kiewit Offshore Services in Texas.

 Delmar was contracted to provide engineering, design, fabrication and installation services for the mooring system of the OPTI-EX FPS.

-FMC Technologies was awarded a $40m contract to supply seven subsea production trees and control systems for the field.
+FMC Technologies was awarded a $40m contract to supply seven subsea production trees and control systems for the project.

 Global Industries was contracted to install the oil and gas pipelines, risers, flow-lines, manifolds and other equipment of the subsea production system.